 Dirty data can be costly in the long run.
 It can eventually lead to lower productivity, unnecessary spending, and unreliable decision-making.

-In this article, we shall look at:
+In this article, we will look at:

 What Is Dirty Data?